Lindsey Buckingham – “Gift of Screws” (2008)

 Lindsey Buckingham – “Out of the Cradle” (1992)

 After Lindsey Buckingham left Fleetwood Mac (at the time, what seemed like for good), he started recording his third solo album.
 Five long years later he finally emerged from his private domain and released Out of the Cradle.
 It was a return to simpler arrangements and tighter song structures (somewhat in the manner of Rumours), after the insular, paranoid brilliance of Tusk and Go Insane and the skewed pop of Tango in the Night.
 This was probably his best all-round album ever, in terms of actual songs and should have been a big seller for him.
-Unfortunately, it didn’t set the charts on fire but it was my favorite album of 1992.
-I remember though, being slightly disappointed at the time, because of it not being as adventurous as Go Insane.
-We had become used to expecting Buckingham to play the eccentric and idiosyncratic pop savant.
-Out of the Cradle seemed almost too normal for him.
-But that is probably why these songs have aged so well.
-It was filled with excellent songwriting and performing.
-And sometimes that is enough.
-This is a man who clearly knows his craft.
+Unfortunately, it didn’t set the charts on fire Read the rest of this entry »

 Permalink Leave a Comment